 - Don't Let Gun Sports Backfire on You: Use Ear Protection and Hang onto Your Hearing (National Institute on Deafness and Other Communication Disorders)

-- Gun Safety (For Kids) (Nemours Foundation) Available in Spanish
+- Gun Safety (For Kids) (Nemours Foundation) Also in Spanish

-- Gun Safety (For Parents) (Nemours Foundation) Available in Spanish
+- Gun Safety (For Parents) (Nemours Foundation) Also in Spanish

-- Household Safety: Preventing Injuries from Firearms (For Parents) (Nemours Foundation) Available in Spanish
+- Household Safety: Preventing Injuries from Firearms (For Parents) (Nemours Foundation) Also in Spanish

 - Someone at School Has a Weapon.
 What Should I Do?
-(Nemours Foundation) Available in Spanish
+(Nemours Foundation) Also in Spanish

 - Teen Suicide and Guns (American Academy of Pediatrics)